 End-of-life care encompasses a wide range of needs in the last few years of a patient’s life including serious illness care, palliative care, and hospice.
 In end-of-life care programs, patients receive specialized medical treatment and social supports for conditions such as cancer, Alzheimer’s, end-stage renal disease, congestive heart failure, or many other advanced, life-threatening conditions.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness and improving quality of life for both the patient and their family during this difficult journey.

 No one person administers this type of care.
 The patient is supported by the entire care team—specialists, primary care providers, nurses, and/or social workers.
 End-of-life care is appropriate at any age and can be provided along with curative treatment at all stages of a serious illness.
 This means addressing it in the months and even years prior to a patient’s end-of-life, rather than limiting it to the weeks and days leading up to their passing.

-At hospitals and clinics across the Partners system, clinicians are piloting new ways of supporting patients through end-of-life transitions, whether it’s developing new ways of care delivery, being better prepared to identify patients that have reached this stage in their life, or knowing how to have the most productive conversation about preparing and planning for the end-of-life.
+At hospitals and clinics across the Mass General Brigham system, clinicians are piloting new ways of supporting patients through end-of-life transitions, whether it’s developing new ways of care delivery, being better prepared to identify patients that have reached this stage in their life, or knowing how to have the most productive conversation about preparing and planning for the end-of-life.

 Less than one third of patients with advancing serious illness (such as cancer, COPD, or dementia) discuss their values, goals and wishes with their clinicians.
 If conversations do occur, they tend to focus on medical procedures and treatments rather than a patient’s values and priorities.
 Individuals who have conversations with their clinicians about their goals and wishes are more likely to receive the care they want, have fewer non-beneficial medical treatments, and report better quality of life.
 Population Health has been working to educate clinicians on how to have the most productive conversation about patients’ preferences and making this information easily accessible to clinicians across the system.